 Proof of disability

-Supporting evidence may include lab work, imaging (X-rays, CT scans, MRIs), and an Attending Physician Statement that provides a specific medical diagnosis.
+Supporting evidence may include lab work, imaging (X-rays, CT scans, MRIs), and an Attending Physician Statement.
 If possible, you could also gather testimony from colleagues to support your disability claim.

 The insurance company may request that you participate in a Functional Capacity Evaluation (FCE) or an Independent Medical Examination (IME).
 In this case, you should contact a long-term disability lawyer immediately.
 These tests typically favor the insurance company, not the claimant.